BaySercan/elevator/README.md

 ## Distinctiveness and Complexity:
 With this project, I tried to answer a real life request.
 I learned that an elevator maintenance, repair and installation company, where my brother also works, needed a web application to manage their teams and monitor their areas of responsibility.
 So I decided that as the final project of the CS50x, I could address this issue and find a solution to their needs.

-## What’s contained in each file I created
-(I really can't believe you didn't approve the project just because of the lack of this section.
-What does it mean to write the contents of every file I create?
-I stayed up late at night to complete this project.
-I've already written what I want to do to the files I create in HTML, CSS, Javascript, Python.
-It is very easy to understand what is what in the file names.
-I would like to thank you for turning down my project -which I submitted with great enthusiasm,- for such an ordinary reason.)

 So here is the list, hope it'll help:

 - Template files are for registration, login, adding building, listing all buildings, building details, creating team, listing all teams, creating tasks, listing all tasks etc.